RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-05-GitHub-For-PowerShell-Projects.md

 There's no hard and fast rule on what goes in here.
 You might have a repository with a smorgasbord of [your favorite functions](https://github.com/RamblingCookieMonster/PowerShell), another for [one specific function](https://github.com/RamblingCookieMonster/invoke-parallel), and one for [a module](https://github.com/RamblingCookieMonster/PSExcel).
 When you get more involved and collaborate with others, sticking to more targeted repositories will simplify things.

 You don't need to create a readme.md, but these are a handy way to build a 'front page' for your repository.
 These [use markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), which sacrifices flexibility for a simple to use syntax.
-You're actually reading a website generated with markdown right now.
+You're actually reading a website generated [from markdown](https://raw.githubusercontent.com/RamblingCookieMonster/RamblingCookieMonster.github.io/master/_posts/2015-04-05-GitHub-For-PowerShell-Projects.md) right now.

 We chose the MIT license.
 I base my licensing decisions on the fact that I grew up near Boston.
 Really though, don't ignore this.
 GitHub makes [choosing a license](http://choosealicense.com/) incredibly straightforward.
 Microsoft employees might not contribute to a GPL project.
 Some folks might not be able to use your code if you have no license: